-As a largely externally managed pension fund, the identification and assessment of climate-related risks is also the responsibility of individual fund managers appointed by the Fund.
+As a largely externally-managed pension fund, the identification and assessment of climate-related risks is also the responsibility of individual fund managers appointed by the Fund.
 Existing fund managers are monitored on a regular basis to review the integration of climate risks into the portfolio management, and to understand their engagement activities.

-Stewardship activity is conducted with investee companies by the Pension Fund.
-The importance of shareholder voting as a stewardship tool is valued and the services of a specialist third party voting service provider have been retained.
-Historically, the Fund executed voting activities directly but following the transition of the vast majority of its direct equity holdings into pooled products, voting is executed by the Fund's appointed fund managers (see below).

-The Fund has several selected stewardship partners including LGPSC, Hermes EOS, and Local Authority Pension Fund Forum (LAPFF) (see Table 4 below).
-A Climate Stewardship Plan has been developed based on the results of the LGPSC Climate Risk Report to focus the Fund's engagement resources.
+Stewardship activity is conducted with investee companies by the Fund.
+The Fund values the importance of shareholder voting as a stewardship tool and has retained the services of a specialist third party voting service provider.
+Historically the Fund executed voting activities directly, but following the transition of the vast majority of its direct equity holdings into pooled products, voting is executed by the Fund's appointed fund managers (see below).
+The Fund has several selected stewardship partners including LGPSC, Hermes EOS, and Local Authority Pension Fund Forum (LAPFF) (see Table 3 below).
+The Fund is developing a Climate Stewardship Plan based on the results of the LGPSC Report in order to focus the Fund's engagement resources.